RizanaSalim/Web_Scraping/README.md

-A tutorial on how to do web scraping in Python.
+A tutorial on web scraping in Python.